Courses

 B. Name the various regions of our galaxy and locate the Sun’s position in it.

-E. Explain Hubble’s Law in connection with the galaxies in the universe.
+F. Explain Hubble’s Law in connection with the expansion of the universe.

-F. Discuss dark matter and dark energy and their influence in the universe.
+H. Discuss the evidence for dark matter and dark energy and their apparent influences on galaxies and the Universe.

-I. Discuss the factors to be considered in determining the age of the universe.
+L. Discuss the factors to be considered in determining the age of the Universe.

-J. Explain the concepts of bound universe and an unbound universe.
+M. Explain the concepts of a bound universe and an unbound universe.

 VII.
 Science and the Media

-A. Summarize current findings and discoveries in the fields of astronomy, astrophysics and space flight.
+A. Summarize current findings and discoveries in the fields of astronomy, astrophysics and space science.

 B. Discriminate between scientific reporting and pseudoscience-based opinion writing.